BenMaxGCU/MPD-EarthquakeAndroidApp/README.md

 ### APK Installation

-1. Download APK from this repository
+1. Download "app-debug.apk" APK from this repository
 2. In settings, allow installation of unknown apps
 3. Open the APK file with Package Installer
 4. Press install within Package Installer